How employee engagement can help businesses tackle care staff shortages

 How we can help

 Citation’s team are experts in the care sector and have relationships with a number of professional industry bodies including Care England, Scottish Care, UKHCA and over 25 regional care associations.
-In these unprecedented times, we have a unique insight into the pressures you face and we’re here to do everything we can to help your business stay compliant and succeed.
+We have a unique insight into the pressures you face with care staff shortages and we’re here to do everything we can to help your business stay compliant and succeed.

-If you would like to partner with us and benefit from 24/7 access to our HR and Health & Safety experts, as well as a wide range of compliance services, please call 0345 844 1111.
+If you would like to partner with us and benefit from 24/7 HR Advice to access our HR Consultants and Health & Safety experts, as well as a wide range of HR services, please call 0345 844 1111 or contact us today!

 If you are already a Citation client and would like to speak to an expert about the challenges your care business is currently facing, please call 0345 844 4848.